jamesfzhang/auto-save/README.md

 - Toggle AutoSave: current file only
 - Toggle AutoSave Backup: current file only

-Alternatively, you can bind commands to turn the plugin or off.
+Alternatively, you can bind commands to turn the plugin on or off.
 For example, to toggle auto-save for all files, open "Preferences / Key Bindings - User" and add:

 ```js
 { "keys": ["ctrl+shift+s"], "command": "auto_save" }